Understanding your house and contents premiums

 We introduced risk-based pricing because we believe it's the fairest way to distribute the costs we face as an insurer.
 The cost to insure a property can differ a lot between regions as some are more likely to face natural disasters than others.
 For example, Wellington is much more likely to experience an earthquake than Whangarei.

-Recovery from earthquakes and other natural disasters can cost billions of dollars.
+Recovery from flood, earthquakes and other natural disasters can cost billions of dollars.
 If a disaster happens, we need to make sure we can pay out to those customers affected and still have money to pay for day-to-day claims.
 To do this, we buy our own insurance.
 This is called reinsurance and it's included in the price of our premiums.

 Our new way of pricing more accurately reflects the cost of providing natural disaster cover at each address and means locations that have a higher chance of suffering damage from natural disasters will likely pay more than locations where the chance is lower.